 For the last nine years, Tim has attended the Colonial Williamsburg annual conference, “Working Wood in the 18th Century".
 The most recent January 2015 program focused on Desks: The Write Stuff.
 Supported by photographs taken during the conference, Tim will show how the cabinetmakers and joiners demonstrate making reproductions of the subject museum desk examples.
 Their procedures of woodworking represent those used by the original craftsmen in the 18th C.

-The Diablo Woodworkers would like to extend a hearty welcome to the following new members.
-We hope to see all of you on a regular basis.
-Please send your e-mail address to Jeff Traeger to receive notice of club events and other announcements.
+The Diablo Woodworkers would like to extend a hearty welcome to the following new members attending our March 11, 2015 meeting.
+We hope to see all you on a regular basis.

 SHOP TOURS/SAWDUST SESSION DETAILS